TYPO3GmbH/svg_sanitizer/README.md

 # SVG Sanitizer

-This extension sanitize every SVG file which is uploaded to the TYPO3 System but only for the default options.
+This extension will clean any SVG file uploaded to the TYPO3 system, but only with the default options.
-Please read the following section for all the details carfully.
+Please read the following section carefully for all details.

 ## Important to know

-This extension remove all script and data values in attributes.
+This extension removes all script and data values in attributes.
-This means, that also an embedded PNG is removed. example:
+This means that, for example, embedded graphics such as PNGs are also removed:

 ```
    // before parser